 In this game, proportions are everything.

-Focus on developing your shoulders, chest, back and arms while getting very lean.
-Emphasize those key muscle groups while avoiding exercises that add excessive bulk in the wrong areas (i.e. heavy back squats).
+Focus on developing your shoulders, back and arms while getting very lean.
+Emphasize those key muscle groups and avoid exercises that add excessive bulk in the wrong areas (i.e. heavy back squats).

 How do you train for a sleek Hollywood physique?